MarkConnolly1/Livestock-Monitoring/README.md

 Precision and F1 scores were lower than YOLOv5, likely due to insufficient training epochs.
 Key Findings:

--YOLOv5 models (s and m) outperformed YOLOv7 in terms of precision and F1 score, making them more suitable for this application under resource constraints.
+- YOLOv5 models (s and m) outperformed YOLOv7 in terms of precision and F1 score, making them more suitable for this application under resource constraints.
 YOLOv5s provided the best balance between accuracy and computational efficiency, proving optimal for real-time livestock monitoring.

--Limitations:
+- Limitations:
 Computational resources limited the training of larger models (e.g., YOLOv5l having a smaller number of epochs) and behavioral analysis integration.

--Extended datasets and additional epochs are needed for further improvements.
+- Extended datasets and additional epochs are needed for further improvements.
 The results validate the feasibility of using YOLO models for livestock monitoring and pave the way for future enhancements in precision agriculture.